hxegon/lazytsm/README.md

-# A TUI for managing tmux sessions.
+# A TUI for navigating tmux sessions.

+`lazytsm` treats a set of preconfigured directories as a list of (potential or active) tmux sessions.
+Select a directory containing git repos, and you can fuzzy search them.
+Press enter to either create a new tmux session with that repo as the working directory, or reattach to an existing session associated with it.

 ![](https://github.com/hxegon/lazytsm/blob/main/show.gif)